 In Sydney, my family went out for Chinese most Friday nights and that the spread of food Dad and Mum ordered always including a sweet corn and crab soup – and the meal always ended with bowls of fried ice cream.
 Terence prefers the Chinese egg drop soup to the corn and crab.

-No other notes are needed for this sweet corn recipe as it’s very straightforward but do let us know if you have any questions in the comments below.
+No other notes are needed for this sweet corn recipe as it’s super simple and very straightforward, as you can see, but do let us know if you have any questions in the comments below.
 Click through for Terence’s chilli oil recipe.

 Sweet Corn Soup Recipe With Ginger, Turmeric and Chilli Oil